Long service leave: History

 Long service leave is a benefit peculiar to Australia (and possibly some civil servants in India), and arises from the colonial heritage of each country.
 There is also a similar system of sabbatical leave in Finland.
 Long service leave developed from the concept of furlough, which stems from the Dutch word verlof (meaning leave), where in the colonies was leave granted from military service.

 In Australia, the benefit was first granted to Victorian and South Australian public servants in the 1860s.
 The nature of the leave allowed public servants, after 10 years' service, to sail "home" to England or elsewhere, safe in the knowledge that they would be able to resume their positions upon their return to Australia.

-Section 37 of the Victorian Public Service Act of 1862 read: "Where any officer desires to visit Europe or some other distant country if he have continued in the civil service of the colony at least ten years and have not been reduced for misconduct or deprived of leave of absence under this Act the Governor in council may grant to him leave of absence upon half-salary for a period not exceeding twelve months but for such period of absence such officer shall not be entitled to receive any annual increment."
+Section 37 of the Victorian Civil Service Act 1862 (25 Vict.
+No. 160) read:

+"Where any officer desires to visit Europe or some other distant country if he have continued in the civil service of the colony at least ten years and have not been reduced for misconduct or deprived of leave of absence under this Act the Governor in council may grant to him leave of absence upon half-salary for a period not exceeding twelve months but for such period of absence such officer shall not be entitled to receive any annual increment."

 Over the period from 1950 to 1975, the benefit spread beyond the public service, mainly as a result of pressure from non-government employees seeking comparability with public servants.

-In the 19th century, furlough as a benefit as it is now known, was a privilege granted by legislation to the Colonial and Indian Services.
+In the 19th century, furlough as a benefit as it is now known, was a privilege granted by legislation to the Colonial and Indian services.